-Vimeo Business and PRO members have access to the direct links to their converted video files, which can be used to download or play videos hosted on Vimeo through a third-party player or web page.
+Vimeo Premium, Business, and Pro members have access to the direct links to their converted video files, which can be used to download or play videos hosted on Vimeo through a third-party player or web page.

 Accessing your video’s download links

-Caution: Once your URLs are out there, anyone who knows the link will be able to download your videos.
+⚠️Caution: The download URLs provided do not expire.
+Once your download URLs are out there, anyone who knows the link will be able to download your videos.
 The only way to stop this is to delete your video from Vimeo.

 Accessing your video's third-party player links